Brian-Elbel-s-Research-Projects/project-overview/git-best-practice.md

    - Specific to your project.
 Do not simply label it with the grant name, such as tacobell, or soda tax
    - Do not leave space in the name
 - Each repo should have:
-  -  Add a readme file.
+  -  A readme file.
 In the readme.md file, give a brief description of the research project, and what each script in the repo does (to help others read your code)
-  -  Add a .gitignore
+  -  A .gitignore
 - Repo features
   - Make repos private
   - You should be the sole owner of the repos you create, unless you are collaborating with other analysts